jrmsgr/gitlab-ls/README.md

       -- Max length of a completion item in the popup window -- '...' is appended to the item if it is truncated max_txt_len = 20,
-      -- Icon symbol used in the completion popup for opened issues/merge requests opened_icon = "",
+      -- Icon symbol used in the completion popup for open issues/merge requests open_icon = "",
       -- Icon symbol used in the completion popup for closed issues/merge requests closed_icon = "",
       -- If true, changes the highlight of the completion items in the completion window to